jmcausing/Shortcode-generator---WordPress-plugin/README.md

 Description: This is a WordPress plugin generates shortcodes for each post from the custom post type 'causing_forms.
-It creates a shortode when WordPress loads (init) then it loops inside that shortcode creation to get each post id and pass it to shortcode arguments / parementers
+It creates a shortode when WordPress loads (init) then it loops inside that shortcode creation to get each post id and pass it to shortcode arguments / parementers.

 This is the hear of the plugi: